About

 Guidelines for applicants

-The European Innovation Council and SMEs Executive Agency (EISMEA) organised info sessions for ongoing EIE calls.
-You can find some useful documents, recordings below:
+The European Innovation Council and SMEs Executive Agency (EISMEA) organises info sessions for ongoing and forthcoming EIE calls.

-On 25 May 2023, the European Innovation Council and SMEs Executive Agency (EISMEA) organised an informative webinar about the Regional Innovation Valleys (RIVs) calls for proposals.
+On 11 June 2024, the European Innovation Council and SMEs Executive Agency (EISMEA) has organised an online info session for the following open calls:

 For beneficiaries